John serves on TCP's Screening Committee.

 During this period (1972) I was ordained in the First Baptist Church in Winston-Salem, NC (we had been members there while at WF).
 I couldn’t find a teaching job after graduation so I took a pastorate in Bluefield, WV (college Avenue Baptist Church) beginning in the fall of 1975.
 I left the following summer to take a position as Assistant Professor of Religion at Hardin-Simmons U. in Abilene, TX.
 I lasted only a year because of how I was teaching the Hebrew Bible…you know…the world wasn’t really created by some warrior god, YHWH, 6000 years ago, etc. etc.

 Went from Abilene to West Palm Beach, Fl., to teach at Palm Beach Atlantic College (now PBAU).
 I lasted there for TWO years.
 Hey, that was 100% improvement over HS!!
 In 1979 we came to Danville, VA, where I taught for 32 years at Averett College (now university, of course).
-Retired last year (June 30) so my wife could become the new VPAA (I was told I couldn’t keep teaching because she would be my immediate supervisor)!
+I retired as of June 30, 2011 so my wife could become the new VPAA (I was told I couldn’t keep teaching because she would be my immediate supervisor)!
 I told the President, hell, she’s been that for over 45 years!.
 But now I’m a kept man, which ain’t all bad!

 In 1978 I (while at PBAC) I was able to get involved in archaeological field work in Israel, first at Tel Dan (1978-1980); then Capernaum (1981-1987); then Banias (Caesarea Philippi) 1989-2000; and spent one year (2003) at Kursi (the traditional site of Jesus and the swine story).
 One of my major professors at Southern was Joseph Callaway, an internationally know archaeologist in his own right.
 Studying under him is what motivated me to get involved in field work.
 It is a unique experience and you get to meet a lot of interesting people, especially the students who came year after year (usually not the same ones, of course).
 Moreover, studying archaeology also made me realize more than ever that there was no or little archaeological evidence to support the historicity of such stories as the Patriarchs, Moses, Joshua, and other biblical stories and that they were probably fictional [This seems almost certain for the patriarchs, Moses (exodus) and Joshua (conquest)].
 This has become more obvious with recent archaeological work and publications by people such as Israel Finkelstein, Bill Dever, Amihai Mazar and others.
 I have been fortunate to have had the opportunity to publish and speak about archaeological issues through the years and still do on occasion.